GIS Web Services for the FEMA National Flood Hazard Layer (NFHL)

 Pending data are for early awareness of upcoming changes to regulatory flood map information.
 Until the data becomes effective, when it will appear in FEMA's National Flood Hazard Layer (NFHL), the data should not be used to rate flood insurance policies or enforce the Federal mandatory purchase requirement.
 FEMA will remove pending data once effective data are available.

-To better understand preliminary data please see the Preliminary National Flood Hazard Layer webpage.
+To better understand Preliminary data please see the View Your Community's Preliminary Flood Hazard Data webpage.

 FEMA's GIS flood map services are available through FEMAs GeoPlatform, an ArcGIS Online portal containing a variety of FEMA-related data.